-God has made allowances for marital divorce, and the greater portion of the church throughout its history has restricted divorce to the saints where God’s word has offered liberty.
+God has made allowances for marital divorce, and the greater portion of the church throughout its history has restricted divorce to the saints where God’s Word has offered liberty.
 Since this is out of character for godly men it must be asked: Why has this happened?
-Interpretive errors of this sort take place when biblical interpreters begin to think about the process of applying the truth of God’s word to God’s people before they first receive the pure message of the truth from God’s word.
+Interpretive errors of this sort take place when biblical interpreters begin to think about the process of applying the truth of God’s Word to God’s people before they first receive the pure message of the truth from God’s Word.
 Stated differently, occasions arise when the leadership of the body of Christ is more untrusting of their flocks than they are trusting of the Great Sheppard.
-Whatever the cause, the interpretation of scripture is susceptible to such negative influences, which cause human errors.
+Whatever the cause, the interpretation of scripture is susceptible to such negative influences, which bring about human errors.
 Additionally, as each generation passes without correction it becomes more difficult to go against the tide of church history.
 Two examples in the following paragraphs should be considered.

 One of the great debates over scriptural interpretation is found in Romans’ seventh chapter.
 Some argue that this passage describes a believer continuing to struggle with sin, while others say the person of whom Paul speaks could not possibly be a believer because he is still enslaved to sin.
 Martyn Lloyd-Jones in teaching on Romans chapters 6-8 clearly and deliberately points out that the great apostle Paul is teaching that it is the spirit of a man that is justified and saved while the body remains in sin.
 Understanding this dichotomy makes it obvious that the person being described in chapter 7 is a believer whose holy and redeemed spirit is warring with his “body of death”.
 The interpretive problem is no longer necessary if all the saints simply understood the dichotomy between the spirit and the body for those who have been justified.
 God revealed this truth so that the saints could more effectively win the war against the flesh, so it is to every believer’s great benefit that they properly comprehend the condition in which all the saints find themselves.